nscon-gmbh/meraki-change-ssid-status/README.md

 ╘═══════╧════════════════╧══════════════════╧════════════════════╧═══════════════════╛
 ```

-### DevNet Sandbox

-You can test the script at the [Meraki Small Business DevNet Sandbox](https://devnetsandbox.cisco.com/RM/Diagram/Index/86cdf547-27ba-43f3-81a7-9c22f57cdf28).

 ## How to test the software

-Provide details on steps to test, versions of components/dependencies against which code was tested, date the code was last tested, etc.
-If the repo includes automated tests, detail how to run those tests.
-If the repo is instrumented with a continuous testing framework, that is even better.
+To test the script please use the [Meraki Small Business DevNet Sandbox](https://devnetsandbox.cisco.com/RM/Diagram/Index/86cdf547-27ba-43f3-81a7-9c22f57cdf28) and follow the instructions provided for the sandbox setup as well as for configuration and usage on this page.

+> **Note:** You have only read-write access to a specific network on this DevNet sandbox organization which is named with your email address you reserved it at the end of the name of the network.

 ## Known issues

-Document any significant shortcomings with the code.
-If using [GitHub Issues](https://help.github.com/en/articles/about-issues) to track issues, make that known and provide any templates or conventions to be followed when opening a new issue.
+There are currently no known issues.
+Please use [GitHub Issues](https://github.com/nscon-gmbh/meraki-quick-check/issues) to open a new issue by providing a helpful description about the issue.

 ## Getting help

-Instruct users how to get help with this code; this might include links to an issues list, wiki, mailing list, etc.

-**Example**

-If you have questions, concerns, bug reports, etc., please create an issue against this repository.
+If you have questions, concerns, bug reports, etc., please create an issue against this repository or get in contact with the author.

 ## Getting involved

-This section should detail why people should get involved and describe key areas you are currently focusing on; e.g., trying to get feedback on features, fixing certain bugs, building important pieces, etc. Include information on how to setup a development environment if different from general installation instructions.
+Please get involved by giving feedback on features, fixing certain bugs, building important pieces, etc.

-General instructions on _how_ to contribute should be stated with a link to [CONTRIBUTING](./CONTRIBUTING.md) file.

 ## Author(s)